-As David points out in the comments of the previous post, in his Q&A, Lorin Stein mentioned that he and the translator of 2666, Natasha Wimmer, discussed “Father Mapple’s sermon in Moby-Dick as a precursor to Barry Seaman’s motivational speech.”
+As David points out in the comments of the previous post, this web in his Q&A, order Lorin Stein mentioned that he and the translator of 2666, remedy Natasha Wimmer, discussed “Father Mapple’s sermon in Moby-Dick as a precursor to Barry Seaman’s motivational speech.”

 In Moby-Dick, Ishmael visits this church in Nantucket before he sets sail in pursuit of the great white whale.
 Father Mapple delivers this sermon about Jonah and the whale from high atop a pulpit (a pulpit that resembles the crow’s nest of a ship).
 This sermon is a sort of warning to Ishamael before he ventures forth into the great unknown in pursuit of a wetter life.
 Oscar Fate doesn’t realize that Barry Seaman is preaching to him about his trip into the great unknown of Mexican horror, but he is.

 Father Mapple preaches the story of Jonah and the whale.
 In the story, God orders Jonah to go to the wicked city of Nineveh, but Jonah follows his own path and heads toward Joppa.
 In the boat on the way there, the other sailors realize the horrible weather is caused by Jonah’s disobedience.
 They throw him overboard where he is swallowed by a large fish.
 He lives in the belly of the whale three days and nights before repenting and being vomited up by the fish.
 Jonah travels to Nineveh and prophesies that God will destroy the town in 40 days.
 I’m tempted to quote Mapple’s whole sermon, but here is the heart of it: